Virtual museum showcases Igloolik artifacts

 Titled Inuit Worlds from Past to Present, it was created by Laval University in Quebec City in collaboration with Nunavut Arctic College and Iglulik High School in Igloolik.

-The exhibition includes objects gathered by renowned anthropologist Bernard Saladin d’Anglure, said Valentine Ribadeau Dumas, the university’s research chair on relations with Inuit societies, in an interview Friday.
+The exhibition includes objects gathered by renowned anthropologist Bernard Saladin d’Anglure, said Valentine Ribadeau Dumas, a research associate, at the university, on relations with Inuit societies, in an interview Friday.

 D’Anglure, who worked in the Arctic for 50 years, collected approximately 350 objects in the 1960s and 1970s from Nunavut and Nunavik.
 Of those, approximately 60 were identified as having come from Igloolik and are included in the exhibit.